-- + Our hardship fund of £200k enabled us to support more than 1,400 households with a range of immediate interventions, including fuel and food vouchers. - + Advice on benefits: supported over 2,000 customers generating over £2.7m in additional benefits. - + Work4Health, running in partnership with Walsall Healthcare Trust, has supported 140 residents into jobs at Walsall Manor Hospital. - + Our jobs and training service raised the employment chances of over 1,800 customers. - + £1.6m external funding secured to support a range of community projects. - + We are accredited by HQN, specifically the MIST (Maximising Income; Sustaining Tenancies) accreditation. - + Following innovative work practises and implementation of new technology, current arrears are 0.77% better than 2021/22 and comfortably outperforms the target of 3.5%.
+- + Our hardship fund of £200k enabled us to support more than 1,400 households with a range of immediate interventions, including fuel and food vouchers. - + Advice on benefits: supported over 2,000 customers generating over £2.7m in additional benefits. - + Work4Health, running in partnership with Walsall Healthcare Trust, has supported 140 residents into jobs at Walsall Manor Hospital. - + Our jobs and training service raised the employment chances of over 1,800 customers. - £1.6m external funding secured to support a range of community projects. - + We are accredited by HQN, specifically the MIST (Maximising Income; Sustaining Tenancies) accreditation. - + Following innovative work practises and implementation of new technology, current arrears are 2.67% at June 2023, which comfortably outperforms the target of 3.5%.